Help using lightpollutionmap.info

 Located on the bottom right corner of the map.
 Shows the current coordinates of the mouse cursor or last touch if you are using a touchscreen device.
 Left click on the coordinate display toggles between decimal and degrees/minutes/seconds display modes.

-Located on the upper right corner of the right menu.
+Located in the upper right corner.
 Shows or hides the right menu.

 Located on the bottom left corner of the map.
 Shows attributions associated with visible overlays and base layers.